Companies and innovation

 Note: All courses will be given in English.

-Example previous case studies
+Examples of previous case studies

 Enterprising and creative students who want to pursue their ventures or career in established firms, who want to understand how companies work, who want to apply their engineering skills to enhance safety and sustainability in a cost effective and responsible way; overall, students who wish to broaden their horizon.